-You can click here to see all of the posts in this series: On This Day in American History Series
+You can click here to see all of the posts in this series: Government, Constitution, and Laws in America: Homeschool Civics Lessons

 On January 2, 1974, President Richard Milhous Nixon imposed the 55 miles per hour speed limit.
 Since it was a federal law, it applied to all of the United States.